acsgh/mad-scala/docs/documentation.md

 }
 ```

 But keep in mind that for that to work, it need an implicit HttpBodyReader[T] in the scope.
-We provide the String handler but the rest of readers is on your side
+We provide the String handler
+but the rest of readers is on your side.
+The reader also has a parameter called strictContentTypes, so if it true, and the content types received are not the one expected an 405 will be returned

 ##### redirect
 Redirect one request into another location.
 The redirection could be in several ways provided by the RedirectStatus enum